gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/unit-testing.md

   behaviour with an in-memory Hashmap.
 A Fake is used interchangeably with a real implementation and is typically applied via dependency injection.
-* A **Stub** returns predefined values to specific calls which are internally needed by the **SUT** (System Under Test) to fulfill the tested behaviour.
+* A **Stub** returns predefined, hard-coded values to specific calls which are internally needed by the **SUT** (System Under Test) to fulfill the tested behaviour.
-* A **Mock** is a stub, but additionally checks the interactions of the mock.
-For example, was the mock called with the expected parameters or was the mocked method called an expected number of times.
+* A **Mock** is a stub, but additionally checks the interactions of the mock with its environment.
+For example, was the mock called with the expected parameters or was the mocked method called an expected number of times?
 Checking the interactions of mocks is also called [**interaction testing**](https://www.oreilly.com/library/view/software-engineering-at/9781492082781/).
-  Naturally both, Stubbing and Mocking, is done via mock-frameworks.
+  Naturally both, Stubbing and Mocking, is realized via mock-frameworks.

 An exhaustive list of Test Double types can be found in [Martin Fowler's article](https://martinfowler.com/bliki/TestDouble.html).